tienducitt/slide/innodb-mvcc-at-glovo/slide/PITCHME.md

 ### Transaction Isolation levels
 * READ UNCOMMITTED: can see uncommitted data |
 * READ COMMITTED: can see last committed data |
-* Repeatable read: read commited data at it was on start of transaction |
+* REPEATABLE READ (*): read commited data at it was on start of transaction |
-* Serializable: read block write, write block read |
+* SERIALIZABLE: read block write, write block read |

 ---
 ### Multi-Version Concurrency Controll (MVCC)